-The important work of van Vuuren et al. (2009) and Warren et al. (2010) are the exception and provide a careful examination of the climate modules within this class of IAMs through inter-model comparisons with more complex models, including three-dimensional Atmosphere-Ocean General Circulation Models (AOGCMs).
-Their findings suggest that the highly simplified climate models within these IAMs produce results within the range of estimates from more complex models, though as noted by the authors, the differences are large enough to have potential policy implications.
-Their initial finding is certainly understandable considering these highly simplified models are designed and calibrated so that when given central parameter estimates their results match those of more complex climate models (Nordhaus and Boyer, 2000).
-However, it has become widely accepted that when considering the benefits of GHG mitigation policy, parametric uncertainty (e.g., Morgan and Dowlatabadi, 1996, Hope, 2008) and in particular the positive probability of parameters lying well above their central values (e.g., Newbold and Daigneault, 2009, Weitzman, 2009) is an issue of extreme importance.
+The important work of van Vuuren et al. (2011) and Warren et al. (2010) are the exception and provide a careful examination of the climate modules within this class of IAMs through inter-model comparisons with more complex models, including three-dimensional Atmosphere-Ocean General Circulation Models (AOGCMs).
+These studies provided a comprehensive look into the climate models contained within IAMs, examining in detail the links between emissions and atmospheric concentrations, concentrations and radiative forcing, and radiative forcing and temperature among other aspects of the models.
+Their findings suggest that the highly simplified climate models within these IAMs produce results that are different than those of more complex models and, as the authors note, may be large enough to have an effect on important policy analysis tools such as the social cost of carbon (SCC) Warren et al. (2010).
+This work expands upon these studies in two important ways: first we extend the analysis to examine whether these sizable differences are exacerbated when the models are run in Monte Carlo simulations that consider parameter uncertainty, and second we quantify the effects of these differences on the SCC.

+These highly simplified climate models within IAMs are typically designed and calibrated so that when given central parameter estimates their results match those of more complex climate models (Nordhaus and Boyer, 2000).
+However, it has become widely accepted that when considering the benefits of GHG mitigation policy, parametric uncertainty (e.g., Morgan and Dowlatabadi, 1996, Hope, 2008) and in particular the positive probability of parameters lying well above their central values (e.g., Newbold and Daigneault, 2009,Weitzman, 2009) is an issue of extreme importance.
 In response this class of IAMs is commonly run using Monte Carlo simulations to derive the expected benefits, given distributions around crucial but highly uncertain parameters.
 This naturally begs the question of whether the simplified components of these reduced form models behave reasonably when parameter values are relatively far away from the mode.